Stable costs but more uninsured as ‘Obamacare’ sign-ups open

 With the economy strong, it’s unusual for progress to falter on America’s uninsured rate.
 Yet the Census Bureau reported that 27.5 million people were uninsured in 2018, an increase of nearly 1.9 million from 2017, and the first time the rate went up in a decade.

-Caroline Pearson, a health insurance expert with the nonpartisan NORC research institution at the University of Chicago, said she doesn’t expect to see ACA coverage gains in 2020.
+Caroline Pearson, a health insurance expert with NORC at the University of Chicago, a nonpartisan research organization, said she doesn’t expect to see ACA coverage gains in 2020.

 “Premiums are still expensive for people who have other costs,” said Pearson.
 “It’s a challenging proposition unless you are getting a big subsidy or really need insurance.”